Connect with us

 Alternatively, there are a few common techniques to de-alcoholize regular-strength beer.

 Both steam distillation and vacuum distillation separate out the ethanol by heating the beer.
-Alcohol has a lower boiling point than water, so it gets as steam while the water portion of the beer is left behind.
+Alcohol has a lower boiling point than water, so it gets removed as steam while the water portion of the beer is left behind.
 One problem with steam distillation is that it also takes out volatile aroma molecules and give the beer a cooked flavor.
 Vacuum distillation, however, significantly lowers the temperature needed to evaporate ethanol.
-The gentler temperatures the nonalcoholic beer retain aroma and minimize the impacts on flavor.
+The gentler temperatures help the nonalcoholic beer retain aroma and minimize the impacts on flavor.

 Membrane filtration usually relies on reverse osmosis.
 This process uses filters with small pores that allow alcohol and water molecules to pass through, but not the larger molecules – like sugars, hops acids and oils, and proteins – that provide flavor, aroma and body in the beer.
 Rather than the liquid flowing through the membrane head-on, reverse osmosis uses cross-flow filtration.
 The liquids flow parallel to the filter surface.

-The brewer establishes a pressure differential so the side where the beer starts is at higher pressure than of the filter.
+The brewer establishes a pressure differential so the side where the beer starts is at higher pressure than the other side of the filter.
 This pressure pushes the alcohol and water molecules through the membrane pores.
 The filtration process results in two liquid streams being collected: a concentrated syrupy beer liquid and an alcohol-water mix.
 The final step is adding water back to the beer concentrate.

 Of the de-alcoholization options, most beer lovers agree that vacuum distillation and reverse osmosis produce the best results.